MSR Water Products & Treatment Systems Guide

 ThruLink™ Inline Water Filter

 Are you often on BIG days in the backcountry?
 Does the idea of just stopping to scoop water for a quick refill sound good to you?
 If so, the ThruLink Inline Water Filter is worth a look.
-Harnessing the speed and ease of hollow fiber filtration, the ThruLink can be spliced directly into your hydration system, allowing you to drink as you go with on-demand filtering of your water.
+Harnessing the speed and ease of hollow fiber filtration, the ThruLink has been optimized for high flow rates and can be spliced directly into your hydration system.
+This allows you to drink as you go with on-demand filtering of your water.
 It also has a carbon element that helps eliminate chemicals, taste and odors and comes complete with all the attachments you need to turn it into a gravity system when you finally do get to camp.

 TrailShot-backpacking-water-filter